-- The LRIT data will be used only for the purpose of the project and limited to internal use by the requestor for any further scientific/statistical analysis; - The requestor will destroy all LRIT data obtained from EMSA after the project has been completed; - The requestor will provide EMSA with a written statement that the data destruction has been completed; - The EU LRIT Data Centre Member States will have access to the report which is the outcome of the project and may receive a presentation on the outcome at the LRIT NCA meeting.
+- The LRIT data will be used only for the purpose of the project and limited to internal use by the requestor for any further scientific/statistical analysis. - The requestor will destroy all LRIT data obtained from EMSA after the project has been completed. - The requestor will provide EMSA with a written statement that the data destruction has been completed.